Love, Honour and Obey: Synopsis

-Jonny (Jonny Lee Miller) is working as a courier and becoming increasingly dissatisfied with his life.
+Jonny (Jonny Lee Miller) is working as a postman and becoming increasingly dissatisfied with his life.
 He asks long-running school friend Jude (Jude Law) to help him into the North London criminal gang run by his uncle Ray (Ray Winstone).
 As Jonny gets more involved in the image of the criminal world, he starts making mistakes and through a mutual dislike for rival gangster Matthew (Rhys Ifans) inadvertently starts a war with the South London mob, headed up by Sean (Sean Pertwee).